-- Sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - Sexual "jokes" or taunting; - Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - Online sexual harassment, which might include: non-consensual sharing of sexual images and videos (both often referred to as sexting); inappropriate sexual comments on social media; exploitation; coercion and threats.
-Online sexual harassment may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
+- Sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - Sexual "jokes" or taunting; - Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - Online sexual harassment, which might include: - non-consensual sharing of sexual images and videos (both often referred to as sexting); - sexualised online bullying - unwanted/inappropriate sexual comments and messages, including on social media - sexual exploitation, coercion and threats. - Online sexual harassment may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.